 Are you still interested in knowing how much your home is worth?

-I think you’ll be surprised what I uncovered in my market analysis.
-Would you want to grab a coffee and walk through it?
+I think you’ll be surprised by what I uncovered in my market analysis.
+Want to grab a coffee and walk through it?

 How’s Tuesday afternoon?